phillipsacademyandover/andover-cm-templates/README.md

 # Andover Email Templates for Campaign Monitor
 The purpose of this github repository is to share the Phillips Academy Email Templates and usage styleguide.
-The email templates are for use with Campaign Monitor by Phillips Academy and by approved third-party designer/developer.
+For use by Phillips Academy and contracted third-party designer/developer for creating official emails in Campaign Monitor.

 https://www.campaignmonitor.com